Kaysanites

-The Kaysanites (كيسانية) were a Shi'i sect of Islam that formed from the followers of Al-Mukhtar.
-They traced Imamate from Muhammad ibn al-Hanafiyyah and his descendants.
-The name Kaysaniyya was most likely derived from the name of Mukhtar's chief guard, Abu Amra Kaysan.
+The Kaysanites (كيسانية) were the earliest recorded sect of Shia Islam.
+They formed from the followers of Mukhtar al-Thaqafi, and traced the Imamate from Muhammad ibn al-Hanafiyyah (a son of Ali) and his descendants.
+The name Kaysaniyya was likely derived from the name of Mukhtar's chief personal guard, Abu Amra Kaysan.

 Etymology

-The followers of Al-Mukhtar who emerged from his movement (including all subsequent sub-sects which evolved from his movement) who firstly upheld the Imamate of Muhammad ibn al-Hanafiyyah and his descendants or any other designated successors were initially named the "Mukhtariyya" (after Al-Mukhtar), but were soon more commonly referred to as the "Kaysānīyya" (i.e. Kaysanites).
+The followers of al-Mukhtar who emerged from his movement (including all subsequent sub-sects which evolved from his movement) who firstly upheld the Imamate of Muhammad ibn al-Hanafiyya and his descendants or any other designated successors were initially named the Mukhtariyya (after al-Mukhtar), but were soon more commonly referred to as the Kaysaniyya (i.e. Kaysanites).

-The name "Kaysānīyya" must have been based on the "kunya" (surname) Kaysān, allegedly given to al-Mukhtar by Ali, or the name of a freed mawlā of ʿAli who was killed at the Battle of Siffin called Kaysān, from whom it is claimed Al-Mukhtar acquired his ideas.
-Similarly, it may be named after Abu Amra Kaysan, a prominent mawālī and chief of al-Mukhtar’s personal bodyguard.
-Others claim that either ʿAli or Ibn al-Ḥanafiya named al-Mukhtar ‘Kaysān,’ because of his ingeniousness.
+The origin of the name Kaysaniyya has been explained variously.
+It may have been based on the epithet Kaysan, allegedly given to al-Mukhtar by Ali, or the name of a freed mawla (non-Arab Muslim convert) of Ali who was killed at the Battle of Siffin called Kaysan, from whom it is claimed al-Mukhtar acquired his ideas.
+Or it may be named after Abu Amra Kaysan, a prominent mawali and chief of al-Mukhtar's personal bodyguard.
+Others claim that either Ali or Ibn al-Hanafiya named al-Mukhtar Kaysan, because of his ingeniousness.